CommRogue/qr/README.md

 ```

 This command splits `archive.zip` into multiple QR images stored in `qrs/` and
-shows each image sequentially so it can be scanned.
+opens an interactive viewer so they can be scanned.
+Press Enter or the right
+arrow to advance to the next code, or the left arrow to go back.

 ### Decode QR codes back into a file